post-human-world/mongo-kubernetes/README.md

 ### Expose Connection to public

+- S1
+  - set URI with `directConnection=true`
+  - Use HAproxy to replace k8s LoadBalancer
+- S2
+  - shard replica set, it has `mongos` as router

-Setup HAproxy deployment, run command to deploy it.
+I use S1 and setup HAproxy deployment, run command to deploy it.
 You must set more or equal to 2 replicas.
 So when master goes down and switch master node, i can ensure HAproxy is high available.

 ```bash
 kubectl apply -f haproxy.yml